-A written plan of services and therapeutic interventions based on a complete assessment of a member's developmental and health status, strengths and needs that are designed and periodically updated by the multi-specialty, interdisciplinary team.
+Security Act, referred to in Federal legislation as the "Children's Health Insurance Program" (CHIP).
+The Arizona version of CHIP is referred to as complete assessment of a member's developmental and health status, strengths and needs that are designed and periodically updated by the multi-specialty, interdisciplinary team.